Quantum of Solace: Design

 Production designer Peter Lamont, a crew member on 18 previous Bond films, retired after Casino Royale.
-Forster hired Dennis Gassner in his stead, having admired his work on The Truman Show and the films of the Coen brothers.
+Forster hired Dennis Gassner in his stead, having admired his work on Peter Weir's 1998 psychological comedy-drama film The Truman Show and the films of the Coen brothers.
 Craig said the film would have "a touch of Ken Adam", while Michael G. Wilson also called Gassner's designs "a postmodern look at modernism".
 Forster said he felt the early Bond films' design "were ahead of their time", and enjoyed the clashing of an older style with his own because it created a unique look unto itself.
 Gassner wanted his sets to emphasise Craig's "great angular, textured face and wonderful blue eyes", and totally redesigned the MI6 headquarters because he felt Judi Dench "was a bit tired in the last film, so I thought, let's bring her into a new world".

 Louise Frogley replaced Lindy Hemming as costume designer, though Hemming remained as supervisor.
 Hemming hired Brioni for Bond's suits since her tenure on the series began with 1995's GoldenEye, but Lindsay Pugh, another supervisor, explained their suits were "too relaxed".
 Tom Ford was hired to tailor "sharper" suits for Craig.
 Pugh said the costumes aimed towards the 1960s feel, especially for Bond and Fields.
 Prada provided the dresses for both Bond girls.
 Jasper Conran designed Camille's ginger bandeau, bronze skirt and gold fish necklace, while Chrome Hearts designed gothic jewelry for Amalric's character, which the actor liked enough to keep.
 Sophie Harley, who created Vesper Lynd's earrings and Algerian loveknot necklace in Casino Royale, was asked to create another version of the necklace.

 The film returns to the traditional gun barrel opening shot, which was altered into part of the story for Casino Royale where it was moved to the beginning of the title sequence.
 In this film, the gun barrel sequence was moved to the end, which Wilson explained was done for a surprise, and to signify that the conclusion of the story had begun in the previous film.
 The opening credits were created by MK12.
-Having worked on Forster's Stranger than Fiction and The Kite Runner, MK12 spontaneously began developing the sequence early on, and had a good idea of its appearance which meant it did not have to be redone when the title singer was changed.
+Having worked on Forster's Stranger than Fiction (2006) and The Kite Runner (2007), MK12 spontaneously began developing the sequence early on, and had a good idea of its appearance which meant it did not have to be redone when the title singer was changed.
 MK12 selected various twilight colours to represent Bond's mood and focused on a dot motif based on the gun barrel shot.
 MK12 also worked on scenes with graphical user interfaces, including the electronic table MI6 uses, and the Port-au-Prince, Haiti title cards.